DerekCresswell/GameDesign11/3 Top Down Arcade/3 Health.md

 ## Player Health

-For the sake of simplicity we are going to make the players health a different script.
+For the sake of simplicity we are going to make the players' health a different script.
 Make a new script and call it "PlayerHealth".
 To Save time copy over all the contents of the `EnemyHealth` class into the `PlayerHealth` class.

 ```csharp
 public class PlayerHealth : MonoBehaviour {